 The Olympus PEN E-PL3 is a mirrorless interchangeable lens camera that was announced in June 2011 and is equipped with a Four Thirds sensor.
 It offers a resolution of 12.2 megapixel.

-The Olympus E-PL3 has a Camera Elo of 1504.
+Is the Olympus E-PL3 a good camera?
+The E-PL3 has a Camera Elo of 1500.
 This rating puts the E-PL3 below average of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (Four Thirds cameras), the E-PL3 also ranks below average. – Well, the Olympus E-PL3 is more than 7 years old, and there have been many other good digital cameras released since 2011.

 |Mirrorless system camera|

 |110 x 64 x 37 mm, 313 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.